ericnd/ericnd/README.md

 ### Hi there 👋

-* 2nd year computer science student @ UNSW
+I'm currently studying computer science at the University of New South Wales in Sydney, Australia.
+A few things about me:
-* Subcom for UNSW MTRNSoc
+* Currently subcomittee for the UNSW Mechatronics Society
+* interested in data science
+* Loves cats
+* Loves horror movies

 <!--
 **ericnd/ericnd** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.